Study with a learning disability

 There is an Adaptive Technology Suite on each metropolitan campus in the library.
 Each ATS has:

-- Texthelp Read a&Write Gold software to help with writing and editing of essays
+- Texthelp Read &Write Gold software to help with writing and editing of essays

 To access the ATS, students need to negotiate this as part of their Access Plan.
 The Read & Write Gold software can also be accessed from some of the computer pools.
 To find where you can access them go to Software and Hardware Search and type in "Read & Write Gold 9".

 The University can make alternative exam arrangements for students with a learning disability.
-Alternative exam arrangements can be negotiated with Disability Services and will be based on information provided in an Educational Psychologist's report.
+Alternative exam arrangements can be negotiated with the Access and Inclusion Service and will be based on information provided in an Educational Psychologist's report.
 For more information go to the Exams web page.

-The Learning & Teaching Unit has Learning Advisers based on each metropolitan campus.
-You can book an appointment with a Language and Learning Adviser to get assistance developing study skills such as:
+The Student Engagement Unit has Learning Advisers based on each metropolitan campus.
+You can book an appointment with a Learning Adviser to get assistance developing study skills such as:

 - Academic writing skills